 During Public Question Time, residents raised concerns regarding the Central Bedfordshire Local Plan consultation and the potential development sites identified in and around Dunstable.
 Questions focused on whether additional brownfield sites could be prioritised for housing development before considering greenfield land, and how residents can access information about such sites.
 Concerns were also expressed about the cumulative impact of further development on local infrastructure, including traffic congestion, road safety, healthcare provision, schools and community need and wellbeing.
 Councillors explained that the consultation process is at an early stage, with submitted sites being assessed against planning, environmental and infrastructure considerations, and that comments on behalf of Dunstable Town Council would form part of the evidence considered by Central Bedfordshire Council.

 Concerns were raised around protection of the greenbelt around the town and significant discussion centred on proposed sites near Dunstable Downs at The Avenue and adjacent agricultural land, with residents highlighting concerns about landscape impact, loss of green space, biodiversity, public amenity, and the effect on views from the nationally important Chilterns landscape.
 Additional concerns were raised regarding potential impacts on gliding activities, aviation safety, horse riders, walkers and local wildlife.
-Officers and councillors clarified Dunstable Town Council role as a consultee in the planning process and confirmed that the sites identified are not yet allocated for development Submissions through the call for sites process do not guarantee inclusion for development in the final Local Plan.
+Officers and councillors clarified Dunstable Town Council role as a consultee in the planning process and confirmed that the sites identified are not yet allocated for development.
+Submissions through the call for sites process do not guarantee inclusion for development in the final Local Plan.
 It was confirmed that the Town Council’s response would consider factors including highways, healthcare, education, public transport, biodiversity, greenspace, landscape character and the cumulative effects of development, with particular emphasis on the need to prioritise brownfield redevelopment where possible.

 221/26 – Central Bedfordshire Council Local Plan Submitted Sites Consultation 2026